 How will I know how much I’ve saved using coupons?

-With our Canadian Budget Binder Spreadsheet we wanted to have a running total of coupons that we had redeemed through the month.
 Each month now we know exactly how much we have saved every step along the way.
 If you are someone who has set a monetary savings goal using coupons this might be handy for you.

-Reasons why we wanted to know our Coupon Savings?
+Reasons why we wanted to know our Coupon Savings

 - Did we reach our monthly, yearly target?

-- To set a new goal for the following year
+- To set a new goal for the following year or month

 - To monitor trends in coupon use